mschoeffel/Spring-Hibernate/src/spring/Scripts/QuestionsSpring.md

 It provides a very easy way to access the few production-ready REST endpoints and fetch all kinds of information from the web.
 But by using these endpoints, you can do many things to see here the endpoint docs.
 There is no need to worry about security; if Spring Security is present, then these endpoints are secured by default using Spring Security’s content-negotiation strategy.
 Or else, we can configure custom security by the help of `RequestMatcher`.

 ## <a name="q-3-28"></a> 3.28 How do you monitor web services using Spring Boot Actuator?
+You simply call an endpoint via `URL` of your SpringBoot application plus endpoint.\
+Available endpoints are:
+* `/auditevents` – lists security audit-related events such as user login/logout.
+Also, we can filter by principal or type among others fields
+* `/beans` – returns all available beans in our BeanFactory.
+Unlike /auditevents, it doesn’t support filtering
+* `/conditions` – formerly known as /autoconfig, builds a report of conditions around auto-configuration
+* `/configprops` – allows us to fetch all @ConfigurationProperties beans
+* `/env` – returns the current environment properties.
+Additionally, we can retrieve single properties
+* `/flyway` – provides details about our Flyway database migrations
+* `/health` – summarises the health status of our application
+* `/heapdump` – builds and returns a heap dump from the JVM used by our application
+* `/info` – returns general information.
+It might be custom data, build information or details about the latest commit
+* `/liquibase` – behaves like /flyway but for Liquibase
+* `/logfile` – returns ordinary application logs
+* `/loggers` – enables us to query and modify the logging level of our application
+* `/metrics` – details metrics of our application.
+This might include generic metrics as well as custom ones
+* `/prometheus` – returns metrics like the previous one, but formatted to work with a Prometheus server
+* `/scheduledtasks` – provides details about every scheduled task within our application
+* `/sessions` – lists HTTP sessions given we are using Spring Session
+* `/shutdown` – performs a graceful shutdown of the application
+* `/threaddump` – dumps the thread information of the underlying JVM

 ## <a name="q-3-29"></a> 3.29 How do you find more information about your application envrionment using Spring Boot?
 ## <a name="q-3-30"></a> 3.30 What is a CommandLineRunner?
 ## <a name="q-3-31"></a> 3.31 What does the `@SpringBootApplication` annotation do internally?